cskelton22/Creating-VMs/README.md

 # Creating-VMs

+<h2>Description</h2>
-Project consists of a tutorial on how a user can create a virtual machine using an environment called Azure.
+Project consists of a simple tutorial on how users can create and connect to a virtual machine using an environment called Microsoft Azure.